andreicotiga/Data2Go/README.md

 var myDbContext = ... //create and setup the DbContext

-//to the unit of work, just call ToGo on your DbContext var toGo = myDbContext.ToGo();
+//to create a the unit of work instance, just call ToGo on your EF DbContext var toGo = myDbContext.ToGo();

-//adding data
-toGo
+//creating a repository and adding data toGo
     .GetRepository<ToGoOrderItem>()
     .Add(new ToGoOrderItem